gouiferda/dell-5400-hackintoch/README.md

-Wifi doesn't work | You will need an external wifi usb adapter (Like TL-WN725N) Bluetooth doesn't work | Replace the internal wifi card with a supported one How can I dual boot with windows or linux | Watch the tutorial (from bottom link) Updating the system might be risky | Don't update the system mess with clover efi files might be risky | Don't change them No detection of laptop lid closing | Coming soon
+Wifi doesn't work | You will need an external wifi usb adapter (Like TL-WN725N) Bluetooth doesn't work | Replace the internal wifi card with a supported one How can I dual boot with windows or linux | Watch the tutorial (from bottom link) Messing with clover efi files might be risky | Boot EFI from USB Updating the system might be risky | N/A
+No detection of laptop lid closing | N/A
 HDMI port doesn't work | N/A
 Issues with audio jack | N/A